StackExchange/dnscontrol/docs/adding-new-rtypes.md

 it to the end of the list.)
 * Add this feature to the feature matrix in `dnscontrol/build/generate/featureMatrix.go` (Add it to the variable `matrix` then add it later in the file with a `setCap()` statement.
-* Add the capability to the list of features that zones are validated against (i.e. if you want dnscontrol to report an error if this feature is used with a DNS provider that doesn't support it).
+* Add the capability to the list of features that zones are validated against (i.e. if you want DNSControl to report an error if this feature is used with a DNS provider that doesn't support it).
 That's in the `checkProviderCapabilities` function in `pkg/normalize/validate.go`.